 The key: 20% summary for context, 80% evaluation with specific evidence.
 Support every judgment with textual examples, balance strengths and weaknesses fairly, and organize around analytical criteria rather than plot chronology.

-Whether you're writing your first middle school review or polishing college-level literary analysis, the principles remain constant: evaluate fairly, support claims with evidence, and help readers understand whether books deserve their time.
+Whether you're writing your first middle school review or polishing college level literary analysis, the principles remain constant: evaluate fairly, support claims with evidence, and help readers understand whether books deserve their time.
 Each review you write strengthens critical thinking and analytical communication skills valuable far beyond literature classes.

 Start your next review confident you understand not just what to say, but how to organize and support it effectively.
 You have everything you need to write excellent book reviews that inform readers and showcase sophisticated analysis.